Ex0du5-2169/UPEHFHook/README.md

 # Warning:
 Currently the mod will change the look of the NPCs that it affects.
 We're working on a fix.
 For now, just remember how they looked and use the 'operating table' workstation to change them back.

+# Girls available for impregnation in the mod:
+- Shino
+- Sally
+- Cassie
+- Giant
+- Large female native
+- Elder sister native
+- Reika
+- Nami (she's not in the game yet, but she will be compatible as soon as she is introduced)
+- Merry

 # Planned updates:
 Store NPC skins/other aspects in a dictionary and load them onto the new skeleton.
 Add better preg belly textures - work in progress.